Leonia-Tech/texted/README.md

 ```
 Welcome in Texted - debug-version 1.4.2
-your_file_name.txt >
+your_file_name.txt 1>
 ```

+On the right you can see a number.
+It represents the curret selected line.
+You can change the current line with the `l` command.

-Here you can write commands that you can use for printing, modifying, saving the file and exit the program
+Here you can write commands that you can use for printing, modifying, saving the file and exiting the program.

 Here follows a list of commands  grouped by category:

-### Editor commands
+### Editing commands
-This is a list of available commands in the editor
+This is a list of available commands to edit

 ```